DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 This is the outermost circle, representing large-scale, impersonal, vertical institutions—governments, corporations, mass media, and the global economy.
-This is the “Engine.”
+This is the “Machine.”
 It operates on **systemic trust**—you trust the laws, procedures, and credentials, not the individuals.